remico/studio-installer/README.md

 ###### DISCLAIMER
 > :pushpin: **The tool is under development and can't be used by enduser at the moment**

-> :warning: Current implementation will remove EVERYTHING on the disk you select!
+> :warning: Current implementation will remove EVERYTHING on the disk drive you select!
 >
-> This is intentional behavior: the tool will use the whole disk space for the new OS.
+> This is intentional behavior: the tool will use the whole drive space for the new OS.

 > :warning: Under a live CD session the tool will get superuser privileges without any password confirmation.
 > If something goes wrong, it can damage all data on your HDD, SSD, etc. Use the tool at your own risk.